fisher/apl/README.md

 ⍝ ← +-×÷*⍟⌹○!? |⌈⌊⊥⊤⊣⊢ =≠≤<>≥≡≢ ∨∧⍱⍲ ↑↓⊂⊃⎕⍋⍒ ⍳⍷∪∩∊~ /\⌿⍀,⍪⍴⌽⊖⍉ ¨⍨⍣.∘⍤ ⍞⎕⍠⌸⍎⍕ ⋄→⍵⍺∇& ⍙∆ß¢⍫⌶ ¯⍬

-More [details about these symbols](symbols.md), including meaning and usage.
+╭☞ ͡° ͜ʖ ͡°)╭☞ More [details about these symbols](symbols.md), including meaning and usage.

 # The keyboard